 - R. Stewart

 - T. P. Coffee

 - John Mitchell

 The property was sold for only $9,700 to a former member of the company – John Taylor.
 He would later join forces with his brothers to take over Woodyatt’s, becoming a founding member of Taylor-Forbes.

 The company was renamed the Guelph Rolling Mills.
-Under the direction of Mr. John White (although, C. Kloepfer was still involved at some level), it began producing the same product.
+Under the direction of Mr. John White (although C. Kloepfer was still involved at some level), the company began producing the same product.
 In 1900, the wages of employees were cut by 12% as prices in the iron market had decreased.
 Whether the company reversed the decision in 1901 is unknown.
 At that time, the company received increased orders and expanded the plant.
 Additions were also made, and the older furnaces were replaced by new ones in January.
-By March, the company was running day-and-night shifts with plenty of orders in hand.
+By March, the company was running day and night shifts with plenty of orders in hand.

 However, in 1902, plans once again changed.
 The Guelph Rolling Mills, now owned by the London Rolling Mills Company was removing to London.
 In August of that year, around a dozen men were taking out the machinery and dismantling the building when it caught fire.
 One of its three smokestacks fell and the roof caved in.
 This was a grave misfortune for the London Rolling Mills Company.
 It had allowed the insurance policy to lapse on the building 2 months ago.
 They had to absorb the total loss.
 By then, Kloepfer and other local stockholders had already withdrawn from the company.

 In 1913, the R. Laidlaw Lumber Co., of Toronto, built a branch planing mill and sash and door factory on the site.
 It became the Guelph Lumber Mill which, in turn, was taken over by Beaver Lumber and moved